XHSM-FM

 XHSM-FM is a radio station in Ciudad Obregón, Sonora.
 Broadcasting on 100.9 FM, XHSM is owned by Grupo AS Comunicacion and carries a grupera format known as La Poderosa.

 History

 XHSM received its concession on November 28, 1988.
-It was owned by Sociedad de Radiodifusión y Televisión, S.A., a subsidiary of Radiorama.
+It was owned by Sociedad de Radiodifusión y Televisión, S.A., a subsidiary of Radiorama, and broadcast a Spanish-language contemporary format branded as Estereo Vida.
+In mid-2000s, Radio S.A. operated the station, which became Máxima FM with a pop and rock format.
+Radiorama resumed running the station in late 2007 and flipped it to a franchise of the Los 40 Principales pop format.

-Control of the station passed to Larsa when Radiorama largely exited the state of Sonora.

-In August 2019, XHSM went silent as Larsa ceased its own operations in Ciudad Obregón, affecting three stations.
-In November, Radiorama took over direct operation of XHIQ and XHSM-FM 100.9, with XHSM flipping to grupera as La Poderosa.
+In May 2009, all Radiorama stations in Ciudad Obregón were leased to Grupo Larsa Comunicaciones, with the station rebranded as Sin Límites but retaining its pop format.
+In August 2019, XHSM went silent as Larsa ceased its operations in Ciudad Obregón, affecting three stations.
+In November, Radiorama took over direct operation of XHSM and XHIQ-FM 102.5, with XHSM flipping to grupera as La Poderosa.